veitlab/moove/README.md

 ### Workflow Overview

-This section outlines the typical workflow for setting up Möve and conducting experiments:
+This section outlines the typical workflow for setting up Moove and conducting experiments:

 1. Baseline Recordings
-Begin with baseline recordings using MöveTaf to capture the bird’s songs without targeting.
+Begin with baseline recordings using MooveTaf to capture the bird’s songs without targeting.
 In the configuration file (moove_config.ini), set realtime_classification to False for these recordings.
 Additionally, set db_threshold for bout detection to define when a sequence starts and ends.

 2. Manual Segmentation
-In the MöveGUI, use the "ResegmentationWindow" to manually segment recorded songs and adjust the segmentation points as needed.
+In the MooveGUI, use the "ResegmentationWindow" to manually segment recorded songs and adjust the segmentation points as needed.

 3. Train the Segmentation Network
 With the segmentation data, open the "TrainingWindow" to train the segmentation network.
 Once the network is trained, return to the "ResegmentationWindow" to perform an automated re-segmentation on all data, ensuring consistency with segmentation results that would occur in real time.